Antari-yan/Introduction-Container/README.md

 > All unused images can be removed with: `$CR container image prune`.
 > Or forceully wiht `$CR container image prune -a -f`.

+> [!IMPORTANT]
+> Beware of the pull/rate limit of the publich container registries.
+> To check the current limit for `DockerHub` checkout the [Get DockerHub pull rate limit](#get-dockerhub-pull-rate-limit) section.

 Shoutout to the [linuxserver](https://github.com/linuxserver) group for maintaining and providing many day-to-day applications as container images, via their own [lscr.io](https://docs.linuxserver.io/images-by-category/) registry.